 If you use plain indoor acrylic paint, you’ll want to seal your spiderweb with clear spray sealant before adding the spider and putting it outside.

 Grab your supplies and get started making your own today.
 Halloween will be here before you know it.
-If you put it off, you might get busy miss the opportunity to display this for the holiday, altogether!
+If you put it off, you might get busy and miss the opportunity to display this for the spooky holiday altogether!

 More Halloween Inspiration